pratham-bhatnagar/sparkloom-gated-meetings/README.md

-# GeeksGather - Gated community of proven geeks.
+# Gated Meetups - Filter your attendees using ZK, AI generated quiz, guild or NFT

-Chat, meet and collaborate with like minded tech enthusiasts.
+Discover, host attend events with privacy.

-Built using Morphl2, ReactJs and Solidity.
+Built using Morphl2, ReactJs, Solidity, Circom and JavaScript.